What to wear to the Symphony? How much are tickets? Not sure when to clap? Sense a sneeze coming on? Check out our FAQ’s!

 What should I wear to a Symphony performance?

+Do I have to wear a tuxedo to the Symphony?
+We get asked this a lot and the answer is NO!
 This is your experience - dress how you feel comfortable!
 Typical attire ranges from office casual to evening attire.
+We also suggest bring a light sweater, coat or wrap as concert venues can be chilly.

 Is special access seating available for those patrons requiring wheelchairs or other special needs?